INTD-133 British Theatre

 MGMT-102 Global Business Perspectives

-An overview of business fundamentals, functional areas of business, business careers, and opportunities provided through the curriculum of the Sigmund Weis School.
+An overview of business fundamentals, functional areas of business, business careers, and opportunities provided by the Sigmund Weis School.
 A case-based approach emphasizing teamwork and communication skills.
-A team presentation of case analyses to invited business executives is a key component of the course.
+A team presentation of case analyses to invited business executives is a key component and highlight of the course.

 MGMT-202 Business Statistics